WSPK: K104 history

 K-104 is known for its use of voice-over veteran Mark Driscoll as the station's voice from 1994 to the end of 1997 and from 1999 through today.
-Before Driscoll the legendary Mitch Craig was the voice guy.
+Before Driscoll, Mitch Craig was the voice guy.

 K-104 is the Top 40 radio station in the United States whose terrestrial radio is broadcast over more states than any other Top 40 station in the country and currently can be heard in New York, New Jersey, Connecticut, Massachusetts, Pennsylvania, and Vermont.